-In the 2015-16 school year, over 70% of the PTA budget will go toward staffing.
+In the 2017-18 school year, over 87.1% of the PTA budget goes toward staffing.
 This includes the salaries of the art teacher, the science teacher, the music teacher, two librarians, two Spanish instructors, the technology teacher, four recess monitors and three psychologists.
 For the first time, the PTA will also fund three* small group specialists in the upcoming year, who will serve as classroom aides to provide support for both remediation and extension learning.

 The balance of the funding is used to pay for classroom supplies for teachers, professional development for teachers, special programs for students requiring extra support and administrative costs, such as workers compensation insurance.